-Move over dear fashion influencers and aspiring Kardashians!
-The first and only true fashionista in history is a German man with a serious job that allows him to earn a lot of money, an impeccable sense of style in imagining his outfits to get noticed and at 29 he wasn’t ashamed to pose naked showing (indeed, highlighting) all his imperfections.
+Move over, dear fashion influencers, and aspiring Kardashians!
+The first and only true fashionista in history is a German man with a serious job that allows him to earn a lot of money, an impeccable sense of style in imagining his outfits to get noticed.
+At 29, he wasn’t ashamed to pose naked, showing (indeed, highlighting) all his imperfections.
 The name?
 Matthäus Schwarz.

-Born in Augsburg in 1497 by wine merchant Ulrich Schwarz, he was trained as an accountant in Italy, before returning to Germany to work for the Fuggers.
-Scholars remember him for some of his texts in which shows his personal frame of mind: the Dreierlay Buchhaltung (1518) in which he explains the art of bookkeeping, and the most curious Klaidungsbüchlein, The Book of clothes (1520-1560).
+In Augsburg in 1497 by wine merchant Ulrich Schwarz, he was trained as an accountant in Italy before returning to Germany to work for the Fuggers.
+Scholars remember him for some of his texts in which he shows his personal frame of mind: the Dreierlay Buchhaltung (1518), in which he explains the art of bookkeeping, and the most curious Klaidungsbüchlein, The Book of clothes (1520-1560).

-The first describes the techniques for managing accounts basing on what he learned during the apprenticeship in Italy, while the Book of clothes is a sort of guide to the personal style of Matthäus Schwarz that records all the major outfits worn from his birth (backdated) until the funeral of his last boss, Anton Fugger, in 1560.
-Even his son Veit Konrad Schwarz was indoctrinated to the cult of style, so, in addition to doing the same job of his father and in the same family, he also continued the book for a short time.
+The first describes the techniques for managing accounts based on what he learned during the apprenticeship in Italy.
+Simultaneously, the Book of clothes is a sort of guide to the personal style of Matthäus Schwarz that records all the major outfits worn from his birth (backdated) until the funeral of his last boss, Anton Fugger, in 1560.
+Even his son Veit Konrad Schwarz was indoctrinated to the cult of style, so, in addition to doing the same job as his father and in the same family, he also continued the book for a short time.

 Matthäus Schwarz style